singnet/dev-portal/docs/ai-consumers/marketplace.md

 - transfer AGI funds into escrow,
 - setup payment channels to enable calls to any of the listed services.
 To learn more about how to get your wallet and install browser extension, see our Setup Guide.

+## Marketplace Requirements

+If you are a service author, need the service to be visible to others and listed on the marketplace you must:
+1. Build and publish your service
+2. Use SSL with the snet-daemon.
+    **Note:** if you don't already have an SSL certificate for your domain, it is recommend you use certbot and letsencrypt .
+3. Fork the snet-dapp repo, build a react component as the user interface for your service, and submit a pull request.
+    **Note:** Identify the services on your networks, organization and service names being used.
+For more details, refer to dapp repo README.md.
+4. Last is some paperwork that we are still finalising, and we'll update this list when we have that.
+If you are itching to get your service listed, reach out to us via one of our community groups.
+    **Note** that your service can be published to SingularityNET without being listed on the marketplace, but your service may be less discoverable to potential customers if it is not listed.